- Home

 Ascendant and Island County CHA 2023 |

-Mobilizing for Action Through Partnership & Planning (MAPP) is a framework for completing Community Health Assessments that was developed by the National Association of County and City Health Officials (NACCHO) in 2001.
+Mobilizing for Action Through Planning & Partnerships (MAPP) is a framework for completing Community Health Assessments that was developed by the National Association of County and City Health Officials (NACCHO) in 2001.

 "The goal of MAPP is to achieve health equity by identifying urgent health issues in a community and aligning community resources.
 Health equity is the assurance of the conditions for best health for all people (1).
 MAPP involves developing a community-wide vision for health, involving organizations across sectors, assessing both community needs and strengths, and assigning resources to the underlying drivers of inequity" (2).